|Watch our new movie of the Sumpter Valley Railway

 |The picture on the left shows the end if track just east of the depot.
 The next photo shows the remains of the dredge which gave the site its original name.
 This

-dredge was one of three major dredges that dredged the entire Powder River in this area and who's markings are left behind with the huge piles of rock for miles around.
+dredge was one of three major dredges that dredged the entire Powder River in this area and who's markings are left behind with the huge piles of rock for miles

-all important fire watch.
+maintenance and the all important fire watch.
 Photos: July 2005

 |The McEwen Yard and Engine, Car, and Restoration Shops

 |The yard is full of historical narrow gauge equipment and cars.
 Some from the original Sumpter Valley Railway and some from other abandoned narrow gauge lines

 around the country.
 I was also fascinated by the row of engine boilers since I first saw them about 4 years ago at the site.
 But the extremely old wood cattle and box